Kissing My Hero / Kissing a 70 Year Old Man: Meeting Hunter S. Thompson in Los Angeles

 AND THERE HE WAS.
 SITTING ON THE STAIRS.
 MY HERO.

 Immediately, he raised his arms for a hug.
-Fuck the rules, I am hugging my hero.
+Sard the rules, I am hugging my hero.
 Except when I went in, it wasn’t a hug… suddenly he kissed me -- REAL ON-THE-MOUTH KISSING, and I was stunned: on one hand, OMG KISSING MY HERO (yay), but on the other hand, OMG KISSING 70 YEAR OLD MAN (ew).

 I handed him my book after what I’m sure was an awkward “Oh!
 Whoa!”
 (I don’t remember, because I think I was so stunned), and Benicio asked if I wanted a picture.

 I looked up to where his handler was standing in the door, and I saw small mushroom clouds flaring up in her eyes… but not she, nor anyone in the world, could take this moment away from me.
 YES I wanted a photo.

 I sat down on the stairs next to Hunter and he put his arm around me.
 You may not see the confused mix of emotion in my eyes, but it was there.
 Complicated.
 Amazed.
 Weird.

 He asked who he should make the book out to and I told him my nickname: Normal.
 He scrawled my name, then his signature, closed the book, and handed it back to me.

 As I was shuffling out, I heard a yell from the alley: “HEY HUNTER!” and all three of us looked over the railing to see a 20-something lifting her shirt to show her boobs.
 Thompson and del Toro shrugged and looked back to me, and then to the handler, indicating it was time for the next person’s signing.And that’s the story of when I met Hunter S. Thompson.

 Have an idea for a blog post that I could write?
 We're always looking for ideas!
 Submit your idea here!